madjeek-web/symfony-mailjet-bundle/README.md

 You accept having to configure everything manually on their site

-But as soon as your site becomes a bit serious (automatic sign-ups, e-commerce, games with scores...), you REALLY need Symfony to be the conductor.
+But as soon as your site becomes a bit serious (automatic sign-ups, e-commerce, games with scores...), you really need Symfony to be the conductor.

 In short : Mailjet is a great delivery person.
-But it's Symfony who knows WHEN to call the delivery person and WHAT to give them to deliver.
+But it's Symfony who knows when to call the delivery person and WHAT to give them to deliver.